-Advanced Placement (AP) Honors (H) College Preparatory (CP) Reading and Communication Skills Reads college-level materials at an independent level.
+Advar (AP) Honors (H) College Prep (CP) aratory Reading and Communication Skills ma indep Cor sophis s college-level terials at an pendent level. mmunicates ticated concepts confidence and clarity.
 Reads above-grade-level materials at independent and instructional levels.
-Reads grade-level materials at the independent and instructional levels.
-Read above-grade-level materials at instructional level.
-SAMIS Communicates sophisticated concepts with confidence and clarity.
 With support, communicates sophisticated concepts with clarity and confidence.
-Working toward communicating sophisticated concepts with confidence and clarity.
-Pace of Instruction Accelerated, college-level pace.
+Reads grade-leve at the independent instructional leve above-grade-leve at instruction Working to communicating so concepts with con- dent and vels.
+Read el materials al level. ward ophisticated ifidence and Pace of Instruction Accelerated, college-level pace.
 Rigorous pace that assumes mastery of prerequisite content.
 Challenging pace appropriate for college preparation.
 Independence and Initiative Requires a high level of independence and the initiative to go beyond course requirements.
 Requires a high level of independence and the initiative to pursue course requirements with passion.
-Student draws upon teacher support with the goal of increasing his or her level of independence.

-Volume of Outside Work (actual time is dependent on student time management, course requirements and other external factors)

-These times may vary and are dependent upon course requirements and student strengths
+Student draws up support with the increasing his or independe ne goal of her level of Volume of Outside Work (actual time is dependent on student time management, course requirements Expect substantial independent work for each AP course.
+Expect up to 1 hour of work per night for each honors course.
+Allow for up to work per night f course or each CP and other external factors) These times may vary and are dependent upon course requirements and student strengths